OctopusDeploy/docs/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/index.md

 ![](images/3278377.png)

-## Add Steps to Your Build or Release Process {#UsetheTeamFoundationBuildCustomTask-AddStepstoyourBuildorReleaseProcess}
+## Add steps to your build or release process {#UsetheTeamFoundationBuildCustomTask-AddStepstoyourBuildorReleaseProcess}

 :::hint
 **Build or Release steps**